stclib/STC/README.md

 <details>
 <summary><b>Version 6 NEWS</b></summary>
-Apologies for the multiple API changes particularly on the coroutine and cspan module after V5.1.
+Apologies for the multiple API changes particularly on the coroutine, cspan and cregex modules after V5.1.
 From upcoming V6.0 release, API is planned to be stable and changes will be made backward compatible.

 V6.0:
 - New powerful V2 coroutines with waitgroups, cancellation and async_drop.
+- Fixed #149: improved cregex API and fixed bug on word-boundary match.
+- Fixed #143: major container initialization flaw.
+- Fixed #146: regression on cstr initialization.
+- Fixed #142: regression regarding i_no_clone.
 - Fixed #138: general hash function bug.
 - Fixed queue/deque shrink_to_fit() and reserve() bugs.
 - Fixed i_aux and custom allocations bugs.
 - Fixed #136: missing exports in hmap, #137: declare_hash_set()
 - Fixed #133: bug in vec/stack _begin() and _rbegin().
-- Fixed #129: Makefile bugs and improvements.
+- Fixed #129 & #150: Makefile bugs and improvements.
 - Fixed #128: bug in cstr_istarts_with().
 - Issue #123: Added GNU print format attribute to cstr_from_fmt(), cstr_printf().
 - Improved documentation.